 How does this pertain to the stipend?
 If you take the stipend, then it’s much easier for the agency to simply withhold the prorated value of any missed hours from your paycheck.
 They can just treat everything as an hourly payment.
 So, if you don’t work the hours, then you don’t get the payment.

-By contrast, if they are paying for your housing, then they must actually garnish your wages and there are laws and legal issues that they may run afoul of when doing this.
+By contrast, if the agency is paying for your housing, then they must actually garnish your wages to recoup the costs of housing.
+There are laws and legal issues that they may run afoul of when doing this.
 As a result, many agencies withhold stipend payments when you miss hours but don’t penalize you if you’re taking the company provided housing.
 Therefore, you wouldn’t lose money if you took the company housing and missed hours, but you would lose money if you took the stipend and missed hours.

 Is it worth the hassle?